 These rides start off to the east, as far as the edge of Valley Forge National Park, and then to the Vincent Meeting House (Yellow Springs) and Warwick Furnace Farm rest stops.
 (Please note that the first rest stop is 24 miles out from the start of the ride.)
 From Warwick Furnace Farm, both courses head south, the 75 mile course for an additional 18 mile loop to Hopewell Furnace National Historic Site.
 The century ride adds an excursion that skirts the Pennsylvania Dutch Country with a rest stop at Hibernia County Park, the site of an early iron forge which later became the prosperous Hibernia Iron Works.
 You may pass a horse and buggy along the way!
 From Hibernia, the course goes north to Hopewell Furnace before you return to Kimberton for the post-ride celebration.
 Elevations: 75 mile – 4161′; 100 mile – 5665′.

 This leg burning, chest pounding ride will take you on, up, and over some of the most beautiful and challenging terrain the French and Pickering Creek watersheds have to offer.
 The ride will head west from Kimberton to tackle the gravel and climbs found around Birchrunville, yes we are talking about Flowing Springs, Hill Top, and Saw Mill.
 Continuing down through Ludwig’s Corner before taking riders through more gravel and elevation gain on their way to the Warwick Furnace rest stop.
-From Warwick Farm, riders will the option take the shorter 60-mile route, or for the adventurous riders, the 70-mile ride includes the single day opportunity to ride through The Great Marsh Institute and take in the views of the private and preserved marsh and the headwaters of Marsh Creek.
-Riders then descend into French Creek valley flowing through the trails of Warwick County Park, before climbing to Coventry Woods and traveling over the ridge into the headwaters of Pigeon Creek.
-The last rest stop at North Coventry Elementary School allows riders to shake the elevation out of their legs, before the winding through the rolling hills, farms, and open space along Pigeon Creek in East Coventry Township.
+From Warwick Farm, the route will follow an on-road portion of the other ride routes before breaking off for gravel going up to the Hopewell Furnace rest stop.
+From Hopewell Furnace, and with much of the climbing behind you, this route continues north for a scenic descent through French Creek State Park to the gravel sections of the Schuylkill River Trail.
+Riders can enjoy the change in pace and hit the last rest stop at North Coventry Elementary School, before finishing out the last gravel section from Parker Ford to Phoenixville.
 The final section rewards riders with the Rapps Dam Covered Bridge spanning over French Creek and a fun section of double track on the French Creek Trail.

-Recommended bikes for this event – Cyclocross, Gravel, & Touring with a treaded tire, minimum width 30mm or 1.25” Road bikes are not recommended due to the terrain covered and mountain bikes are not recommended to the length of the ride and the amount of on road sections.
+Recommended bikes for this event – Cyclocross, Gravel, & Touring with a treaded tire, minimum width 30mm or 1.25” Road bikes are not recommended due to the terrain covered, and mountain bikes are not recommended due to the length of the ride and the amount of on-road sections.